 If you're following Low carb or Ketogenic diet, here's how to make this recipe compliant:

-carrots ⇒ replace with bell peppers or leave it out
+- carrots ⇒ replace with bell peppers or leave them out

 If you make this recipe, please leave me a comment below and rate it.
 I always appreciate the feedback.
 Also, you can follow me on Facebook, Instagram, or Pinterest.

 - 7-9 cups mushroom broth you can use vegetable broth

 - 3 large potatoes cubed

 - 2 tablespoon olive oil

 - 1 medium onion finely minced

 - 1 can Cannellini or Great Northern Beans don't rinse